graycoreio/daffodil/libs/design/guides/getting-started.md

 > Note that `@daffodil/design` uses SASS, [so we recommend you learn it!](https://sass-lang.com/)

 ### Add the Global Styles
-There is a minimal required global style for `@daffodil/design` to operate effectively in all browsers.
+There is a minimal required global style for `@daffodil/design` to operate effectively in all supported browsers.
 Update the `styles.scss` to include the following:

 ```scss
 @import '@daffodil/design/daff-global';